veryspook/GamesCraftersUWAPI/README.md

       ]
         ```

+- `/health` :
+    - Returns HTTP Code `200 OK` to indicate the server is up and running.

 - `/<game_id>/` :

     - Returns general information about the game specified by `game_id`.
 This is used, for example, by GamesmanUni when a game is clicked in order to see which variants are available in order to render the list of available variants.